 Medicare Advantage plans sometimes cover chiropractic care as a routine supplemental benefit, going beyond the coverage of standard Medicare.
 Although, this type of extra coverage isn’t available on all Part C plans.

-If you’re unsure about the coverage you have, the explanation of benefits will tell you if your plan includes chiropractic care services.
+If you’re unsure about your coverage, the explanation of benefits will tell you if your plan includes chiropractic care services.

-Those thinking about enrolling in Part C need to be sure the benefits outweigh the risks, be sure all the doctors are in-network, and make sure Part D is included.
+Those thinking about enrolling in Part C need to be sure the benefits outweigh the risks, be sure all the doctors are in-network, and ensure Part D is included.

 How Many Chiropractic Adjustments Does Medicare Cover?